 The Canadian Hearing Society successfully achieved Primer Accreditation Status with Accreditation Canada.
 The accreditation process assesses health care and social services organizations against best standards of excellence across Canada and the world.
 The Canadian Hearing Society is the first organization in Canada focused on the care of Deaf or hard-of-hearing persons to have ever been granted accreditation.

 2020 – Rebrand ASL

 In January 2020, The Canadian Hearing Society unveiled its new name and logo.
 The Canadian Hearing Society will now be known as Canadian Hearing Services, better reflecting our role as a multi-faceted service provider to the Deaf and hard of hearing community to ensure accessibility.
 The rebranding also reaffirms Canadian Hearing Services’ commitment to achieving the highest standards in hearing health care and setting a benchmark for the industry.

-2021 - Qmentum Accreditation with Commendation Status ASL
+2021 - Qmentum Accreditation with Exemplary Standing Status ASL

-In July 2021, after much hard work and a continued commitment to quality improvement and safety, Canadian Hearing Services reached the next Accreditation milestone and was awarded Qmentum Accreditation with Commendation status by Accreditation Canada with a 97% rating, becoming the first national organization serving Deaf and hard of hearing Canadians to achieve that accreditation distinction.
+In November 2021, after much hard work and a continued commitment to quality improvement and safety, Canadian Hearing Services reached the next Accreditation milestone and was awarded Qmentum Accreditation with Exemplary Standing status by Accreditation Canada with a 97% rating, becoming the first national organization serving Deaf and hard of hearing Canadians to achieve that accreditation distinction.

 To reflect this, Canadian Hearing Services new mantra, Raising the Bar, is designed to both challenge the organization to continue to deliver the best services and products and to never settle on past successes.